 - A bunch of Princess Dress inspiration and a little commiseration if you run into any bumps while making your own!

 - It’s fun to interpret our favorite Disney princesses.
-Here’s a fun Tiana dress!
+Here’s a fun Tiana dress, She-rah princess of power, and if you’re not a dress kind of princess there is always Princess Jasmine.

 - Some times it’s fun to make up new princesses.
 Check out this cute Water Princess dress.